 Struggling with PTSD will look like what psychiatrists may label “bipolar” or “manic” since the side effects vary from one end of the spectrum to the other.
 It means dealing with intrusive thoughts, memories, and feelings that cannot be erased, only managed, and if you’re lucky, maybe transformed.
 It means doing extensive spiritual, emotional, and body work to move maleficent energies that have been stored in your body out.

-It means having to constantly explain your aloofness to those who cannot understand and/or perceive your “insanity”, your “insensitivities”, your aversion to commitments, your being overwhelmed in general, your non-attachment to people, your distrust of those people, your preference for animals over people (who have more times than not contributed to your current status as a PTSD survivor).
+It means having to constantly explain your aloofness to those who cannot understand and/or perceive your “insanity”, your “insensitivities”, your aversion to intimate commitments, your being overwhelmed in general, your non-attachment to people, your distrust of those people, your preference for animals over humans (who have more times than not contributed to your current status as a PTSD survivor).
 It means avoiding close relationships just to avoid all the explaining, because dealing with yourself is exhaustive, in and of itself, on any given day.

 It means living knowing they will not understand, and accepting they do not have to.
 It means walking alone in the world to discover all there is to see and know beyond fear, because in fact fear left you a long time ago.
 It means standing in the flood knowing you will not die, because you have survived so much worse.
 It means having a gun pointed to your head and not shuddering, because your nervous system is well adept at protective mechanisms that allow you to emotionally check out.
 It means living, having died multiple deaths in one lifetime.